-If you have any queries about this policy, please contact us by writing to The Architecture Centre, 16 Narrow Quay, Bristol BS1 4QA, or emailing: firstname.lastname@example.org
+If you have any queries about this policy, please contact us by writing to Design West, 16 Narrow Quay, Bristol BS1 4QA, or emailing firstname.lastname@example.org

 As a centre for urban design and creative placemaking, our fundamental aim is to promote better buildings and places for people.
 Our work showcases the value of good design and the social, environmental and economic benefits of a better built environment.
 Independent and not for profit, we inspire, inform and involve people in shaping great places.

-The Architecture Centre is a registered charity and company guaranteed by shares (constituted as Bristol Centre for the Advancement of Architecture Ltd).
-Founded in 1996 as the UK’s first architecture centre outside London, the Centre provides design review services across the West of England.
+Design West is a registered charity and company guaranteed by shares.
+Founded in 1996 as the UK’s first architecture centre outside London, the Design West provides design review services across the West of England.